cloudnative-pg/docs/versioned_docs/version-1.27/operator_capability_levels.md

-Additional databases can be created or managed via [declarative database management](declarative_database_management.md) using the `Database` CRD, also supporting extensions, schemas, foreign data wrappers (FDW), and foreign servers.
+Additional databases can be created or managed via [declarative database management](declarative_database_management.md) using the `Database` CRD, also supporting extensions and schemas.

 Although no configuration is required to run the cluster, you can customize both PostgreSQL runtime configuration and PostgreSQL host-based